Pauloguilhermepp/GeneticAlgorithm/README.md

 # Genetic Algorithm

-This repository contains an implementation of a Genetic algorithm (AG) using the C++ language.
+This repository contains an implementation of a Genetic Algorithm (GA) using the C++ language.
 An example of how to use it can be found in the Main.cpp file.
 Some of the parameters that can be modified for each execution of the algorithm are:

 * **PopSize**: Size of the population.
 * **NumGenerations**: Number of generations in the GA.